Greg Banaszak, Saxophone Virtuoso

 CRC #2889 / #2990

-AT BORDERS, AMAZON.COM, TOWER RECORDS, VIRGIN MEGASTORES, BARNES AND NOBLE, F.Y.E.
-STORES, CD UNIVERSE, J+RMUSIC.COM, ARKIVMUSIC.COM, HBDIRECT.COM, BEST BUY STORES OR DIRECTLY THROUGH
+Available at the following locations: BORDERS, AMAZON.COM, TOWER RECORDS, VIRGIN MEGASTORES, BARNES AND NOBLE, F.Y.E.
+STORES, CD UNIVERSE, J+RMUSIC.COM, ARKIVMUSIC.COM, HBDIRECT.COM, BEST BUY STORES OR DIRECTLY THROUGH CENTAURRECORDS.COM!

 Featuring the works of Hovhaness, Bozza, Raman, Morgan, Villa Lobos, Bruzdowicz and others.